TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 ChangeLog
 -------------------------------------------------------------------------------------------------
+Unreleased
+* Added sparse grass and stones to desert locations.

 2.4
 * Improved proportions and scale for grass details when 'Realistic' option is enabled.
 * Changes to featured grass plants with 'Realistic' option.